3dtof/voxelsdk/README.md

-# voxelsdk-test
+# voxelsdk
-Test Repository for VoxelSDK
+Repository for VoxelSDK